Astropy

 Astropy is a collection of software packages written in the Python programming language and designed for use in astronomy.
 The software is a single, free, core package for astronomical utilities due to the increasingly widespread usage of Python by astronomers, and to foster interoperability between various extant Python astronomy packages.
-Astropy is included in several large Python distributions; it is part of package managers for Linux and macOS, the Anaconda Python Distribution, Enthought Canopy and Ureka.
+Astropy is included in several large Python distributions; it is listed in package managers for Linux and macOS, the Anaconda Python Distribution, Enthought Canopy and Ureka.